 Obviously, a small bathroom design is going to have a limited amount of space so these larger units are not generally going to fit.
 Where you might run into a situation that you need a larger vanity is if you’re looking for something with two sinks.
 The smaller sizes, up to about 27 inch vanities, don’t have enough space for two sinks.

 You really need at least 60 inches to install double vanities for small bathrooms.
-Models such as the Pegasus Estates and Water Creation Manhattan from Home Depot are about the smallest dual sink vanities you’ll find.
+Models such as the Pegasus Estates and Water Creation Madison from Home Depot are about the smallest dual sink vanities you’ll find.
 Both of these models are 60 inches wide, which is likely larger than most small bathrooms can accomodate.

 Choosing Your Sink